GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 [largely seen](https://www.thurrott.com/cloud/social/150171/twitter-lite-now-adapts-larger-screens#:~:text=probably%20the%20best%20mainstream%20progressive%20web%20app)
-as _probably the best mainstream progressive web app_—for a while now [uses](https://blog.twitter.com/engineering/en_us/topics/insights/2019/twitter-for-mac-is-coming-back#:~:text=This%20led%20to%20our%20Responsive%20Web%20codebase%20being%20the%20spearhead%20for%20all%20platforms%20via%20web%20browsers) their responsive Web codebase for all platforms, mobile and desktop, via Web browsers.
+as _probably the best mainstream progressive web app_—for a while now [uses](https://blog.twitter.com/engineering/en_us/topics/insights/2019/twitter-for-mac-is-coming-back#:~:text=This%20led%20to%20our%20Responsive%20Web%20codebase%20being%20the%20spearhead%20for%20all%20platforms%20via%20web%20browsers) their responsive web codebase for all platforms, mobile and desktop, via web browsers.
 On Windows, the PWA is the experience the company is confident enough to make it _the_ Twitter experience that you get when you [install](https://blog.twitter.com/en_us/topics/product/2018/a-new-twitter-experience-on-windows)